Related Posts

 COVID Lockdowns Hit Cobalt Prices

 Chinese cobalt prices fell about 13% from a peak in May as China’s ongoing COVID lockdowns hit demand for electric vehicles.
-The dynamic reveals a gap between the Chinese domestic price for the metal and how that price ...
+The dynamic reveals a gap between the Chinese domestic price for the metal and how that price is calculated globally.
+The ...

 Corruption Documentary Rocks China-Guyana Relations